A lumbar magnetic resonance imaging (MRI) scan uses energy from strong magnets to create pictures of the lower part of the spine (lumbar spine).

 You may need a lumbar MRI if you have:

-- Low back pain that does not get better after treatment
+- Low back or pelvic pain that does not get better after treatment

 - Leg weakness, numbness, or other symptoms that do not improve or get worse

 Your provider may also order a lumbar MRI if you have:

 - Injury or trauma to the lower spine

 - Low back pain and a history or signs of cancer

 - Problems controlling or emptying your bladder

 A normal result means your spine and nearby nerves look OK.

 Most of the time, abnormal results are due to:

 - Narrowing of the spinal column (spinal stenosis)